JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

 #### QMP metadata in MIDI clips

 MIDI clips in Ableton Live store MIDI data that includes note pitches, start times, and durations.
 In addition to the playable notes in a clip, Quantum Music Playground stores metadata in the MIDI clip that expresses the quantum circuit, slider values, and button toggle states.
-This may be seen in the following image of the Ableton MIDI Clip View for the **Twinkle A** clip, whose measure numbers across the top will now be used as we discuss their contents.
+This may be seen in the Ableton MIDI Clip View for the **Twinkle A** clip (Figure 43), whose measure numbers across the top will now be used as we discuss their contents.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/midi_clip_twinkle_a.png?lastModify=1645808687)